Pre-K Printable Fun

 Picture

-The construction center, is often referred as the "block area"-It's a place for children to engineer new creations!
+The construction center in preschool is often referred as the "block area"-It's a place for children to engineer new creations!
 In this area children are learning to manipulate new objects, and they are learning new math concepts such as size (Big & small), length, patterns and color.
 This learning space allows them to use their creativity to duplicate the world around them, it also provides them them social opportunities to cooperate and work together with their peers.

 Children go through many stages of play in this area.
 Don't mistake a child who is learning the relationship between cause and effect (knocking over blocks) as a behavioral problem.
 Instead provide them with opportunities to make these discoveries in a safe environment, with appropriate materials.